ibm-cloud-docs/key-protect/index.md

 ### Using a secure backup
 {: #get-started-next-steps-best-practices-secure-backup}

 If you import a root key into {{site.data.keyword.keymanagementserviceshort}}, you are encouraged to maintain a secure backup of the key material.
 This key material will allow you to generate an equivalent key in the event that, for example, you accidentally delete your key.
-This equivalent key can unwrap any data encryption keys (DEKs) created by either of root key.
+Deleted keys can be [restored within 30 days](/docs/key-protect?topic=key-protect-delete-purge-keys) of being deleted, but if 30 days have passed, you can use stored key material to create a functionally identical key (it will be able to unwrap data encryption keys created by the deleted root key, for example).
+You will need to update your application to use the unique key ID given for this functionally identical key and to change the endpoint (if the new key is created in a different region).

+Because any key that uses the same material during key creation is functionally equivalent, you are encouraged to keep your backed up key material secure.
+{: tip}

 Similarly, you can also securely backup your root keys by using the key material to create a duplicate key in a {{site.data.keyword.keymanagementserviceshort}} region that is different from the original key.